develohpanda/fluent-builder/README.md

 ### Generate a fluent, typed object builder for any interface or type.

+`fluent-builder` consumes a seeding schema, and generates a `mutator` with a signature identical to the type being built, but with `mutate` functions, to make iterative modifications to your object.

+## Why?

-The basis of this library is to simplify the use of the [builder pattern](https://sourcemaking.com/design_patterns/builder) for Typescript, using generics.
-This pattern allows for simplified construction of complex, often nested objects.
+`fluent-builder` aims to simplify the use of the [builder pattern](https://sourcemaking.com/design_patterns/builder) for Typescript, using generics.
+This pattern allows for iterative construction of complex, often nested objects.
 Typically, a unique builder class needs to be implemented for each unique interface or type, to ensure correct typing is available.

-`FluentBuilder<T>` consumes a seeding schema, and generates a `mutator` with an identical signature to the type being built, but with `mutate` functions.

 ## Installation

-The usual:
+The usual

 ```
 yarn add -D @develohpanda/fluent-builder